 Creating AI-Based Channels

-To create a new AI-based channel, select the Plus button in the top right corner of the channels management page, then press the New Channel button.
-In the right panel that opens, write a name for your channel and select AI-Based Channel in the Content Type section.
+To create a new AI-based channel, select the Plus button in the top right corner of the channels management page, then select New Channel.
+In the right panel that opens, write a name for your channel and select AI-Based Channel in the Channel Type section.
 Finally, press the Create and Edit button at the bottom of the page.
 You will be redirected to the channel settings page.

 In the Channel Info section, you can add a description for the channel (and change its name, if needed).
 You can translate the channel name and description text fields in multiple languages using the multi-language selector tool, which is accessible from the globe icon in the top right corner of the section.
 Learn more about using the multi-language tool to create multi-language content.
 Remember that the selected language does not determine the language of the content in the channel, but just the language of the channel details.
 In this section, you can also see the type of channel, but you cannot edit it.